-This means that a product, or one of its components, is deemed to be a “small part” if it fits a cylinder with dimensions of 57.10 long and 31.70 mm wide.
+This means that a product, or one of its components, is deemed to be a “small part” if it fits the small parts cylinder as defined in the standard.

 Keep in mind that importers and manufacturers are ultimately responsible.
 If your product poses a small parts safety risk (or any safety risk for that matter) it doesn’t matter if it falls within the standard definition explained above.

 Which products require small parts warning in the EU?

 While for toys intended to be put in the mouth or toys designed for children of 0-36 months small parts are banned, there are toys that are intended for older children but might still be dangerous for children under 36 months.